Black Friday Offer: 10% off with promo code BF2024 Learn more

 • 88% of consumers say that the ability to communicate with a business via multiple channels is critical.
 (Twilio)

-These statistics demonstrate that customers expect speed, personalization, and omnichannel support from the brands they interact with.
+These customer service statistics demonstrate that customers expect speed, personalization, and omnichannel support from the brands they interact with.
 Meeting these expectations is essential for building loyalty and fostering positive relationships with customers, ultimately driving long-term business success.

 Customer service statistics about customer service metrics